-- (3) Subsection (2) does not prevent a person from - - (a) giving evidence or producing a document to a court in the course of criminal proceedings or proceedings under this Act, even though the evidence or document contains confidential information; or - (b) disclosing or communicating confidential information in accordance with the written authority of the Minister or the
+- (3) Subsection (2) does not prevent a person from - (a) giving evidence or producing a document to a court in the course of criminal proceedings or proceedings under this Act, even though the evidence or document contains confidential information; or - (b) disclosing or communicating confidential information in accordance with the written authority of the Minister or the person to whom the information relates; or

-Part 2 - Administration

-person to whom the information relates; or

-(c) disclosing or communicating confidential information to the Ombudsman or an officer of the Ombudsman; or

-(d) disclosing confidential information that is a photograph to a person who holds a position or is a police officer, if the disclosure is made to assist the person to perform official duties; or

-(e) disclosing confidential information to the extent specifically authorised by another Act; or

-(f) disclosing information approved by the Director to a victim of crime.
+- (c) disclosing or communicating confidential information to the Ombudsman or an officer of the Ombudsman; or - (d) disclosing confidential information that is a photograph to a person who holds a position or is a police officer, if the disclosure is made to assist the person to perform official duties; or - (e) disclosing confidential information to the extent specifically authorised by another Act; or - (f) disclosing information approved by the Director to a victim of crime.

 8A.
-Surrender o f prison service equipment, &c.
+Surrender of prison service equipment, &c.

-(1) In this section -

 item of identification includes -

-(a) an access pass; and
+- (a) an access pass; and

-(b) a security pass; and
+- (b) a security pass; and

-(c) a tag;
+- (c) a tag;